Crockpot Candy

 Ingredients

-• 2 jars (16 oz. each) lightly salted, dry-roasted peanuts, or use walnuts or pecans
+• 2 jars (16 oz. each) lightly salted, dry-roasted peanuts, (see note)

-• cup toffee bits
+• โ…“ cup toffee bits

 • festive sprinkles, optional garnish